-Computer equipment 30% Straight Line Basis Fixtures, fittings & equipment 20% Straight Line Basis
+Land and buildings Computer equipment Fixtures, fittings & equipment Between 20 and 125 years 30% Straight Line Basis 20% Straight Line Basis

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the statement of financial activities.